During the Covid19 Pandemic we have been running a restricted service. Most indoor group activity has ceased until conditions improve.

 Status/Leave to Remain Advice: Advice for people who have status or leave to remain is available through MRSN, the Merseyside Refugee Support Network.
 They are available on a Tuesday, Wednesday and Thursday and their wide range of services includes advice on benefits and housing.
 You need to make an appointment to see them.

-Conversation Club: Run by STAR Student Action for Refugees These classes run on a Tuesday and Wednesday afternoon.
+Conversation Clubs: Run by STAR Student Action for Refugees and ALM These classes run on a Tuesday and Wednesday afternoon.

 - Breakfast, porridge or toast, is available from 9.15 – 10.15